 The BGJI curriculum is composed of ensembles, workshops, private study, and interdisciplinary seminars, and is designed to build a community of creativity.
 A sampling:

 Hands-on music laboratory focusing on the historic and creative development of global jazz, from Africa to Europe and the Americas.
+The lab will focus on creativity and finding your own voice, technique, improvisation, and ensemble playing.
 Taught by Danilo Pérez.

 An in-depth historical analysis of the central improvisational streams in jazz and principal jazz innovators.
 Taught by Allan Chase.